-What are hormones?
 Hormones are simply chemical messengers, which are released by your endocrine glands throughout the body, and are transported in the blood.
-Once the hormone arrives at the cell, it finds the cell’s receptor and ‘docks’, before moving to the DNA in the nucleus of the cell.
-Once there, it influences the production of specific proteins.

-Hormones facilitate the type of adaptation to exercise, such as stimulating certain proteins for building muscle, or synthesising enzymes which improve the handling of glucose in a cell, and are crucial for endurance.
+Hormones facilitate the type of adaptation to exercise, such as stimulating certain proteins for building muscle, or synthesising enzymes that improve the handling of glucose in a cell, and are crucial for endurance.

 Dr Keay explains: “The adaptations to support improved fitness actually occur after exercise, during recovery.
 This is why rest and recovery is such an important part of any training schedule.
 It is only during these periods of rest that hormones are released.
 They backup and drive the longer-term adaptations for both endurance and power athletes.
 Hormones are not only key for health, but for athletic performance as well.”

-To maintain an optimal hormonal response, balancing the 3 key elements of fitness- nutrition, training load and recovery – is crucial.
+To maintain an optimal hormonal response, balancing the 3 key elements of nutrition, training load and recovery is crucial.

-GH – Growth hormone – This hormone supports healthy body composition and bone health.
+Growth hormone supports healthy body composition and bone health.
 You can optimise your natural GH production easily, as two of the main stimuli for GH release are sleep and exercise.

-Thyroxine – This hormone regulates rate of metabolism and bone health.
+Thyroxine (T4) regulates the rate of metabolism as well as bone health.
 T4 is converted in the tissues to the more active T3.
 Overtraining and/or low energy availability can lead to suppression of T3.

 Dr Keay is a specialist in Endocrinology and Sports and & Exercise Medicine.
 Since completing her degree at Cambridge and clinical training at St. Bartholomew’s Hospital, she has undertaken extensive clinical and research work in Endocrinology and Sports & Exercise Medicine.
 This has included the effect of training and nutrition on the Endocrine system as well as being part of an international team working to develop testing to detect doping in athletes.
 Dr Keay is currently working with Forth Edge on a study investigating the bone health of male cyclists.